amary-ann/TheGameHub/Server/python_server/pyserv.md

 next add /users to the IP address as thus 'http://127.0.0.1:8000/users/' ;
 a django rest framework default login page will load ;
 When data is entered, it gets stored in a database ;
+ This is just a test page ;
+ All that is left is to implement the actual signin page with the framework